-Now is the time to take just enough time to name the thing you want to be different, so you can focus your future energy to truly make a difference.
+Now is the time to take just enough time to name the thing you want to be different, so that you can focus your future energy on what will truly make a difference.

 This post is part of a yearlong series stepping through The Activated Genius Method to access and engage your unique Genius, incubate your Leadership, and develop necessary skills so that you can accomplish more than you ever thought possible.
 To follow-along from the beginning, start here.

 Then join me every week as I dive a little deeper into the art and science of human performance and guide you through the practical application of this blog's theme in your Rise & Shine!
 Monday morning email.